decadevs/week-2-qa-task-bubykay/README.md

 [https://drive.google.com/drive/folders/1y9lZMuiGT\_XMCbMYTAZOQjDN4JC5w6Q6?usp=sharing](https://drive.google.com/drive/folders/1y9lZMuiGT_XMCbMYTAZOQjDN4JC5w6Q6?usp=sharing?raw=true)

 ## **5. What is testing technique, discuss the type of testing techniques and give 2 examples of each**

+### There are three categories of testing techniques;
+1. **Whitebox Testing Technique (structure-based technique)** These are are based on an analysis of the structure of the component of the system
+2. **Blackbox Testing Technique (Specification-based Technique)** This does not use any information regarding the international structure of the component or system to be tested.
+3. **Experienced- based technique**

 ### **Types of Testing Techniques**